 -

 Linux setups vary. if you’ve configured a VPN via Network Manager, turning off the VPN is usually as simple as toggling the VPN switch in the network menu.
-Urban vpn browser extension
+Edgerouter vpn server setup guide for secure remote access and best practices 2026

 Browser extensions vs system-wide VPN